 Can a Chiropractor Help with Arthritis of the Spine?

 In a word, yes!
 Your local chiropractor is a professionally trained doctor who specializes in problems and issues involving the spine, including arthritis of the spine.
 Studies, such as this one, have shown that regular chiropractic care can be of tremendous benefit.
-Anchorage residents with spinal arthritis are amazed by the Free 1-Hour massage certificate we give away after a chiropractic session.
+Anchorage residents with spinal arthritis are amazed by the free 1-Hour massage certificate we offer after a chiropractic session.

 Is There a Cure for These Types of Spinal Arthritis?

 There are no cures for either type of arthritis, only management of pain and other symptoms.

 There are ways, however, that your chiropractor can work with you and your primary care physician to provide natural, drug-free therapies to reduce pain, improve range of motion, and increase endurance and flexibility in a completely safe manner.